 The Departed for the most part is a pretty good movie.
 Despite my personal misgivings about the final scene (“Matt Damon is a metaphorical rat, and then they show a literal rat!
 Doyagetit, doyagetit, doyagetit, doyagetit, doyagetit, doyagetit????” [puts gun in mouth, pulls trigger]).

 Even still, the Departed felt like a “deserved Oscar” if there ever was one.
-After Martin Scorcese’s films Taxi Driver, Raging Bull and Goodfellas were all nominated for best picture( and all three lost to inferior movies) the Academy realized that Scorcese was owed one.
+After Martin Scorcese’s Taxi Driver, Raging Bull and Goodfellas were all nominated for best picture( and all three lost to inferior movies) the Academy realized that Scorcese was owed one.
 And although the Departed was the greatest of the best picture nominees for 2006 (The others being The Queen, Babel, Letter to Iwo jima and Little Miss Sunshine), the Departed was not the best film of 2006.

 Most Egregious Loser: Borat